githubshrek/harings.be/articles/Behat.md

 the scenario's are easy to write, they could be written by someone that has no knowledge of coding.

-We tell Behat what it has to doe by writing it down.
+We tell Behat what it has to do by writing it down.

 ## <a name="runningtests"></a> Running tests